CBA Faculty Manual

 3. Whether you temporarily charge to the CBA or you pay yourself, you MUST order a replacement copy from the publisher, take it to the Bookworm and have them reimburse you or the CBA.
 If you don't take the replacement copy to the Bookworm, you are responsible for the cost of the book.

 The WU Syllabus policy is available through the WU policy repository.
+All Recommended Information in this policy is required on all CBA syllabi.

 500 Level Courses